Rotating neutron stars within the macroscopic effective-surface approximation: Discussions of the results

-As shown in Table \ref{table-1}, the NS radii $R$ are measured with a good accuracy simultaneously with masses for all NSs.
+As shown in Table \ref{table-1}, the NS radii $R$ are measured with a good accuracy simultaneously with masses $M$ for all presented NSs.
 The NS masses $M$ shown in Table \ref{table-1} are approximately in between the values 0.6 and 2.5 of the Solar mass $M_{\odot}$.
 The lowest NS mass and a little smaller radius $R$ is related to ``a strange neutron star'' HESS J1731-347 \cite{VD22}.
-The Schwarzschild radius $R_{\rm S}$, Eq.~(\ref{RS}), can be approximately evaluated in terms of the NS mass $M$ through the boundary condition at the ES, Eq.~(\ref{boundcond1}), and expression for the gravitational radius $r_g$, Eq.~(\ref{rg}).
-Experimental values of the NS rotation periods $P$ for the discussed NSs are in good agreement with the adiabatic condition; see Eqs.~(\ref{adcond}) and (\ref{omcond}).
-These values are used also for calculations of the dimensionless angular momentum, $\overline{\omega}=Ic/(M^2G)$ through Eq.~(\ref{rotpar}), $I\approx \omega\Theta$, where $\omega=2\pi/P$ (Table \ref{table-1}), and $\Theta$ is the NS MI plotted in Figs.~\ref{fig3}-\ref{fig5}.
-As mentioned above, the NSs in Table~\ref{table-1} are remarkable because their masses are measured simultaneously with the radii, $R \approx 10~-~15$ km (including errors).
-The experimental rotation periods $P$ are much larger than the maximal values of the upper limits $P_0$, calculated by Eq.~(\ref{om0}), for a strong gravitational value of the incompressibility, $\kappa=10$, Eq.~(\ref{kappa}).
-The rotational parameter $\overline{\omega}=Ic/(M^2G)$ [see Eq.~(\ref{rotpar})] for four NSs is much smaller but for others larger or of the order of one; see Table \ref{table-1}.
-Therefore, we should expect that the non-adiabatic correction to the MI of several NSs in Table \ref{table-1} with $\overline{\omega} \simg 1$ might be important.
-The best conditions for using the linear perturbation approximation, $\overline{\omega} \ll 1$, among these NSs is the NS Centaurus X-3 with the largest period (Table \ref{table-1}).
+Observational values of the NS rotation periods $P$ for the discussed NSs are in good agreement with the adiabatic condition, except for NSs J0740 and J0952; see Table \ref{table-2} and Eqs.~(\ref{adcond}) and (\ref{omcond}).
+These values are used also for calculations of the dimensionless angular momentum, $\overline{\omega}=Ic/(M^2G)$ through Eq.~(\ref{rotpar}), $I\approx \omega\Theta$, where $\omega=2\pi/P$ (Table \ref{table-1} and \ref{table-2}), and $\Theta$ is the NS MI plotted in Figs.~\ref{fig4}-\ref{fig6}.
+The NS radii $R$ in Table~\ref{table-1}, measured simultaneously with NS masses $M$, are obtained within approximately a range $R \approx 7~-~15$ km (including errors).
+Notice that in Table \ref{table-2} we use the numerical integration for $\mathcal{I}_2$, Eq.~(\ref{IntI2}).
+Table \ref{table-3} shows different analytical approximations in terms of $\mathcal{I}^{}_2$, Eqs.~(\ref{q2expJp}) for the Gauss (or exactly the same, within the shown digits, Apell and Gauss, Eqs.~(\ref{apell})) approximation (a); (\ref{q2exp}) for its asymptotics (b); and (\ref{q2as6exp2}) for the asymptotical solutions to the exact equation (\ref{q2as6exp2}) expanded up to eighth order over $\xi$ by avoiding the Bessel approximation (c).
+The observed rotation periods $P$ are much larger than the maximal values of the upper limits $P_0$, calculated by Eq.~(\ref{omcond}), for a strong gravitational value of the incompressibility, $\kappa=10$, Eq.~(\ref{kappa}).
+The last column in Table \ref{table-2} well agreed with the results obtained in the Hogan case (fourth column).
+The rotational parameter $\overline{\omega}=Ic/(M^2G)$ [see Eq.~(\ref{rotpar})] for four NSs (J1731, Centaurus, Vela Pulsar, J0348) are much smaller, but for others one finds larger or of the order of one values; see Table \ref{table-2}.
+This is almost the same for our and Hogan's solutions for the off-diagonal metric element $g^{}_{03}$, cf. the fifth with fourth columns.
+Therefore, we should expect that the non-adiabatic correction to the MI of several NSs in Table \ref{table-2} with $\overline{\omega} \simg 1$ might be important.
+The best conditions for using the linear perturbation approximation, $\overline{\omega} \ll 1$, among these NSs is the NS Centaurus X-3 with the largest period (Tables \ref{table-1} and \ref{table-2}).
 The worst such condititons are found for the NS J0952 with the smallest period.
+Hogan's and our results for the periods in units of the observational data, $P_0/P$, are mostly close and both are much smaller one, again, except for NS J0952 and J0740.
+We should especially notice that for the NS J0952 in our calculation, the volume MI correlation contribution $\mathcal{T}_{V}$ exceeds one ($R>R_{\rm K}$, see Fig.~\ref{fig2} and discussions nearby).
+The constraint $R<R_{\rm K}<R_{\rm S}$ fails because the surface correction $\mathcal{T}_{S}$ is negative but much smaller in absolute value than $\mathcal{T}_{V}$ for this NS.
+Therefore, according to Eq.~(\ref{MI}), the MI becomes negative, see Table \ref{table-2}.
+Notice also that for much larger gravitation, e.g., a super gravitation $\kappa=50$, one finds positive MIs with much smaller $P_0$ for all NSs of this Table.
+For the NS J0952 at this super gravity $\kappa$, one obtains positive values, $P_0= 0.075-0.089$ but $\overline{\omega}=0.87-1.23$.
+The LPT condition, $\overline{\omega} \ll 1$, is significantly improved with increasing the incompressibility $\kappa$ from a strong ($\kappa=10$) to a super strong ($\kappa=50$) case adding mainly the NS J8245 to 4 NSs mentioned above.
+The analytical results (a), Eqs.~(\ref{apell}) and (\ref{q2expJp}), in Table \ref{table-2} are mainly in very good agreement with more exact numerical calculations, Eq.~(\ref{IntI2}) in the third column of Table~\ref{table-2}, except for the NSs J0740 and J8245 (agreed only for the order of magnitude), and J0952 (disagreed even in sign).